 The next day we decided to explore Reine and Å. Reine was full of tourists and it was almost impossible to park the car anywhere.
 So, we had coffee, snapped a few photos and then we headed to Å.

 Å was beautiful.
 The village is full of old houses and they have turned some of them into museums.
 You buy one ticket and then you get to explore like 10 different houses.
 Normally we avoid museums, but this was so much fun.
 Everything is kept just the way it originally was, which makes it a very authentic experience.
 I loooved the old post office <3 and also the boatyard, the bakery (which is still open and they make the best cinnamon buns in the world + they use a STONE OVEN).
 You have to visit!
-After a couple of hours of exploring we were really hungry so we decided to eat at the restaurant in the village – Bryggan.
-I had fish soup, which is a local speciality and it was AMAZING – the first warm and decent meal since we left Stockholm!
-And for those of you who are wondering I’ve started to eat fish again.
-It seems like my body can’t absorb all the nutrients from beans so it’s basically for health reasons.
-Just to get that covered.
-I already feel much better and it’s wonderful!
+After a couple of hours of exploring we were really hungry so we decided to eat at the restaurant in the village - Bryggan.
+I had soup, some sort of local speciality and it was AMAZING - the first warm and decent meal since we left Stockholm!

 The next day was boat day.
 We took the ferry from Moskenes to Bodö and then we drove all the way back to Sweden again.
 We stopped in Arjeplog, where we spent the night at Hotel Lyktan.
 And we had pizza (the best GF pizza I've ever had).
 And beer.
 At Verona (if you ever wanna go).
 Anyhoo, we got to stay in one of the renovated rooms and it was lovely.
 After 4-5 nights in the car you can probably imagine how wonderful it was to sleep in a real bed again.
 Sweet Moses!
 We slept for 11 hours.